CSCfi/csc-user-guide/docs/apps/pytorch.md

 and Horovod are not expected to work anymore with these modules.
 If you still wish to access these versions, you need to enable old RHEL7 modules by `module use /appl/soft/ai/rhel7/modulefiles/`.

+Versions in LUMI, marked as "X*" are still experimental with limited support.
+They are still subject to change at any time without notice, and for example multi-node jobs are know not to work properly yet.

 If you find that some package is missing, you can often install it yourself with `pip install --user`.
 See [our Python